lisa-lumos/Snowflake/reference/01-sql-cmd-ref.md

 -- |         101 |         10 | QA Engineer                |
 -- |         200 |         20 | Health Insurance Analyst   |
 -- +-------------+------------+----------------------------+

+-- You CANNOT use "join" keyword on lateral table function: select ... from my_table join table(flatten(input=>[col_a])) -- NOT allowed on ... ;

+-- Without "join" is allowed on lateral table function: select ... from my_table, table(flatten(input=>[col_a])) on ... ;

+-- Natural join produces the same output as the corresponding inner join, -- except its output doesn't include a 2nd copy of the join column

 ```